frenchu/pragmatic-programming/content/posts/git-cheatsheet.md

 ## Intro

 During the years of experience with git I have noted aside many commands which could be useful.
-In this article I present the most frequently used git commands and also configuration steps I always follow in a new work environment.
+In this short article I present the most frequently used git commands and configuration steps I always follow in a new work environment.

 ## Configuration